Medical Assisting (MA)

 Examines outpatient healthcare reimbursement practices including the fundamentals of medical insurance documentation, insurance claims processing and billing.
 Reviews government and private insurance carriers and summarizes legal and ethical issues.
 Emphasizes the Centers for Medicare and Medicaid (CMS)-1500 claim form, successful claims management and electronic health record (EHR) documentation.

-Introduces clinical duties from concept to practice competencies performed by medical assistants in outpatient facilities.
+Introduces theory and concepts of clinical duties performed by medical assistants in outpatient facilities.
 Includes asepsis, infection control, maintenance of the exam room and medical equipment, vital signs, assisting with routine patient care and patient teaching.

-Continues review of clinical duties from concept to practice competencies performed by medical assistants in outpatient facilities.
-Includes assisting with minor office surgery, dosage calculation and medication administration, Clinical Laboratory Improvement Amendments (CLIA)-waived laboratory testing, venipuncture, and cardiopulmonary procedures.
+Continues instruction of hands-on clinical duties performed by medical assistants in outpatient facilities.
+Includes assisting with minor office surgery, dosage calculation and medication administration, Clinical Laboratory Improvement Amendments (CLIA)-waived laboratory testing, venipuncture, cardiopulmonary procedures and patient teaching.

 MA A295 Medical Assisting Practicum 5 Credits